athrado/fin_advice/README.md

 # fin_advice
-Just a fake website for testing
+Just a mock website for testing compliance tasks